mkdokken/ShellSort/README.md

 The best sequences for large N not starting with {1, 4, 10, 23, 57, 132, 301} seem to start with {1, 4, 10, 21, 56, 125, 288} instead, but they don't seem to perform quite as well.

 My best attempt at finding optimal gap sequences for fixed size lists of various sizes are listed below.
 For N=16 through N=64 I believe these are optimal, since it is pretty easy to search all (reasonable) possibilities and nothing else was close.
 For N=128 through N=1k, they are likely optimal up to the last number which can often be changed with very little effect on the average number of comparisons.
 For N>1k, these sequences are just the best that I could find with limited computing power, and the larger N gets the further from optimal these will likely be.
-My results for N=128 and N=1000 match Ciura's results in his 2001 paper, and my results for N=16 and N=32 matche the table of optimal gap sequences found at https://sortingalgos.miraheze.org/wiki/Shellsort.
+My results for N=128 and N=1000 match Ciura's results in his 2001 paper, and my results for N=16 and N=32 match the table of optimal gap sequences found at https://sortingalgos.miraheze.org/wiki/Shellsort.

 | N | Best Sequence | Avg Comparisons | Num Random Samples |
 | :---:     |    :---: |     :---: |     :---: |